saattrupdan/saattrupdan.github.io/_posts/2020-02-20-confidence.md

 layout: post
 mathjax: true
 title: Evaluating confidence
-keywords: confidence interval uncertainty machine learning bootstrap normal theory t-distribution coffee
+meta-description: Producing confidence intervals for sample statistics, both using normal theory with t-distributions and also using modern bootstrap methods.
+This is the first post in a series about quantifying uncertainty in machine learning models.
+Includes a dummy example of Danish coffee consumption.
 ---

 One aspect of predictive modelling that does not seem to attract much attention is quantifying the *uncertainty* of our models' predictions.
 In classification tasks we can *partially* remedy this by outputting conditional probabilities rather than boolean values, but what if the model is outputting 52%?
 Is that a clear-cut positive outcome?
 When it comes to regression tasks it is even worse, as we simply output a number with no uncertainty attached to it.
 This post will be the first post where I'm delving into quantifying uncertainty.
 We start with the confidence interval.